bew/adventofcode-2020/README.md

 My only fear with this choice is _input parsing_.
 At the time of writing, I had only day 1, 2 and 3 so the input parsing was pretty basic.
 I hope the next challenges inputs won't be too hard to parse!

+_I had a pretty bad time (with looong errors when compiling) while trying to wrap my mind around proper error handling.
+I was suggested to use the crate anyhow, but since I want to understand all the code, I had to re-implement a simpler version of anyhow._ (it is available in [src/common.rs](src/common.rs))

 ## Build it | Run it